This article gives you an overview of the different search possibilities, straight and advanced

 - Uploaders – You can filter the material based on who uploaded the clip to Flow.

 - Tags – You can add tags to clips and subclips.
 Adding tag filters will only return results with any of the given tags.

 - Ingest Status – filter on status of the Flow ingest.
-This can help quickly finding material for which ingest has completed, or for which the ingest failed.
+This can help quickly finding material for which ingest has been completed, or for which the ingest has failed.

 - Logging Status – When logging, one can mark the logging as ‘completed’.
 This lets you find those clips.